The Giver Gods

 Fable and I were some of those collectors.
 People with the right names and enough money hired us to do their dirty work.
 That involved plenty of things, but mainly consisted of putting a bullet in someone's head in order to prove another's dominance and authority.
 I don't agree with the lifestyle, but this was what I was given.

 Our work was well known by a good amount of powerful people mainly because of all the connections Fable established.
 He knew which jobs to take, which to leave alone, and what kind of people to involve ourselves with.
-We were often referred to as Pins and Needles.
-I guess it's only official when the people give you a title or nickname.

 We went around dark corners and back alleyways, running through vacant roads.
 Bags of opened and rummaged trash made moats around the perimeters of each construction.
 There was litter, grease, and grime.
 Rusted and burst pipes weren't uncommon, and broken gutters often got in the way as a safety hazard.